Full job description

 Required Qualifications

-Technical Edge: Why AML Compliance & First Call Resolution matters at QNB?
+Technical Edge: Why Telecom IT & Regulatory Affairs matters at Orange?

 Recru Eg Golden Advice for the Interview